olin-electric-motorsports/AdvancedResearch/hardware_in_the_loop/software/README.md

 ### Generating Documentation

-If this wasn't enough for you, or you also want to read the python documentation, you can do that!
-You will need to do a few things:
+We should keep the [project docs](awenstrup.github.io) relatively up-to-date, but in case you want to build the docs from scratch yourself, you can do so!
+The steps are listed below.

 1. Navigate to the docs directory